 The main criteria we sought in managed Windows VPS providers were strong support for ASP.NET development, elite hardware, and low cost.

-We also valued the ability to maintain custom configurations to support of legacy code or standards that facilitated software modernization and cloud migration for small businesses.
+We also valued the ability to maintain custom configurations to support legacy code or standards that facilitated software modernization and cloud migration for small businesses.

-Hostwinds, which promises a remarkable 99.9999% uptime, offers remote desktop access with virtual network computing (VNC) options, as well as Plesk for web server and domain name management.
+• Hostwinds, which promises a remarkable 99.9999% uptime, offers remote desktop access with virtual network computing (VNC) options, as well as Plesk for web server and domain name management.

-Kamatera is a licensed Microsoft partner, so you have the advantage of a managed VPS platform with included licensing costs.
+• Kamatera is a licensed Microsoft partner, so you have the advantage of a managed VPS platform with included licensing costs.
 You can start quickly and license additional Microsoft products at a discount through the Kamatera platform.
+Combined with personalized customer support, Kamatera is a great option for professional projects with custom code or database requirements and ASP.NET programming teams.

-If you need elite hardware configurations and the top datacenter engineering to back your managed Windows VPS plan, consider Liquid Web.
+• If you need elite hardware configurations and the top data center engineering to back your managed Windows VPS plan, consider Liquid Web.
 The company’s hardware benchmarks are faster than AWS, Rackspace, and Digital Ocean.

 9. How Do I Get Started With a Windows Hosting Plan?